-nurse provides for the physician which are not required obligations of her role.
+However, it is possible to outline other services that the head nurse provides for the physician which are not required obligations of her role.
 These do not focus around any particular facility or problem area but are rather types of assistance which the nurse gives to the ward physician.

-Mechanism and also a "starting" mechanism in social interaction.
+Occuldner suggests that reciprocity is both a group stabilizing mechanism and also a "starting" mechanism in social interaction.
 This latter function is close in meaning to our own use of the concept, since we are using it to refer to a process in which an actor creates obligations by performing some act that is not required by the person to whom it is directed, but is nonetheless valuable to him.
-A. W. Gouldner, "The Norm of Reciprocity: A Preliminary Statement", American Sociological Review, 25(1960), 176-177.
-See also, M. Mauss, The Gift.
-Free Press of Glencoe, 1954, chapter 4.
-Mauss is more concerned with the group stabilizing function of reciprocity, and as such examines the consequences of this for group solidarity.
+A. W. Gouldner, "The Norm of feciprocity: A Freliminary Statement", American Sociological Review, 25(1960), 176-177.
+See also, M. Mauss, The Gift, Free Press of Clencoe, 1954, chapter 4.
+Hauss is more concerned with the group stabilizing function of reciprocity, and as such examines the consequences of this for group solidarity.